Federal Public Service Foreign Affairs: Directorate General for Consular Affairs (DGC)

 The Directorate General for Consular Affairs also informs and assists individuals in Belgium on consular matters and is in permanent contact with the Belgian authorities responsible for these areas (Justice, Home Affairs, municipalities, regions and communities).

 Directorate General for Development Cooperation and Humanitarian Aid (DGD)

 The Directorate General for Development Cooperation and Humanitarian Aid (DGD) is responsible for Belgian Development Cooperation and comes under the authority of the Minister for Development Cooperation.

 The Belgian Development Cooperation strives for sustainable human development.
 It also aims to stimulate and strengthen the involvement of Belgian public opinion in North-South solidarity and development policy.

 DGD develops a common vision on development cooperation through a dialogue with all government institutions that have an impact on development policy, with the development actors involved in the Belgian Development Cooperation (NGOs, scientific institutions, etc.) and with the European and international institutions.
 DGD translates this vision into a number of priorities for the central government and the field.
 The Sustainable Development Goals (SDGs) play a central role in this.
+DGD manages the development funds allocated of Enabel, the Belgian development agency, as well as NGOs.